 Multiple vertical dry tubes and a beam port are available at the NRL for displacement damage testing with neutrons.
-Two of the vertical dry tubes are 2.5 inch tubes located in the core, and either a 7 inch or 10 inch vertical dry tube can be positioned against the east face of the core for testing.
+A 2.4 inch and 2.5 inch I.D. vertical dry tube are located in the core, and either a 6.5 inch or 9.5 inch I.D. vertical dry tube can be positioned against the east face of the core for testing.
 Experiments can be designed using these tubes such that guidelines published in ASTM F1190 and E1854, MIL-STD-750 TM 1017, and ESCC 22900 are met, and these experiments can be for 1 MeV silicon-equivalent neutron fluences up to ≈1x1017 n/cm2 for the in-core tubes and up to about 1x1016 n/cm2 for the ex-core tubes.
-For testing requiring a higher neutron-to-gamma ratio, an experiment rig utilizing a 2 inch-thick bismuth plate is being designed for use in the 10 inch tube.
+For testing requiring a higher neutron-to-gamma ratio, an experiment rig utilizing a 2 inch-thick bismuth plate is being designed for use in the 9.5 inch I.D. tube.
 Neutron dosimetry is performed by spectrum unfolding using induced activity in metal foils, and this dosimetry can be performed specific to the test article's location on the experimenter's test fixture.

 Total Ionizing Dose (TID) Testing: